 You don’t want that, right?

-Here’s a list of carriers that will insure the occasional cigar user with corresponding usage.
-Best class usually available unless indicated.
-Must show a negative marker for nicotine / cotinine unless indicated.
+Here’s a list of carriers, as of this writing, that will insure the occasional cigar user with corresponding usage.
+The best class is usually available unless indicated.
+Again, you must show a negative marker for nicotine / cotinine unless indicated.

-Cheap Life Insurance For Smokeless, Chew, Dip Users
+Cheap Life Insurance For Smokeless, Chew Tobacco, Dip Users

 I’ve had people who chew tell me this: